Fun Things To Do in Phoenix, Arizona by JetSettingFools.com

 The 18,000 seat Footprint Center and 5,000-seat Arizona Financial Theatre host a solid lineup of national acts and global entertainers.

-That said, the best venues for intimate performances are The Van Buren and Crescent Ballroom.
-Copper Blues is a fun bar with a regular lineup of live musical acts – and The Womack is a cool cocktail lounge features live local musicians (and a good happy hour, too!).
-Additionally, The Nash is a fun jazz club on Roosevelt Row that hosts concerts as well as open jam sessions.
+Copper Blues is a super spot with a regular lineup of live musical acts.
+Additionally, The Nash is a hip jazz club on Roosevelt Row that hosts concerts as well as open jam sessions.

 #12 Cobra Arcade Bar